-CUSIP numbers set forth herein are copyrighted by the American Bankers Association.
-CUSIP data herein is provided by Standard & Poor's CUSIP Service Bureau, a division of The McGraw-Hill Companies, Inc., and the County takes no responsibility for the accuracy thereof.
-These data are not intended to create a database and do not serve in any way as a substitute for the CUSIP Service Bureau.
+CUSIP is a registered trademark of the American Bankers Association.
+CUSIP data herein are provided by CUSIP Global Services, which is managed by S&P Capital IQ, a division of McGraw Hill Financial, and the County takes no responsibility for the accuracy thereof.
+These data are not intended to create a database and do not serve in any way as a substitute for CUSIP Global Services.